+To Cry A Dry Tear has created a community to show our support for parents of mentally ill children.
 Are you the parent or family member of someone living with a mental illness?
 If you’re looking for support and education so you can better understand what your loved one is going through, join my free Facebook group, Helping Parents of Mentally Ill Children.
-It’s where you’ll connect with others just like you who are learning to live with a loved one who’s been diagnosed with a mental illness.
+It’s where you’ll connect with others just like you who are helping parents with mentally ill children.
+Call to learn more!

-Helping Parents with Mentally Ill Children is a community—a safe place for you to share your experiences and engage in dialogue so you can feel connected and understood by others who know the stress mental illness can put on a family, and share in your triumphs when things are going well.
+The community is a safe place for you to share your experiences and engage in dialogue so you can feel connected and understood by others who know the stress mental illness can put on a family.
+Our support group for parents with mentally ill children can inspire others with their triumphs when things are going well.

 Every Sunday night at 9:00 p.m.
 EST, I go live in the group to talk about a different aspect of mental illness to give you a better understanding of what your family member is dealing with.
 Among the topics I talk about are: